 Autism is the fastest growing developmental disability in the U.S. Approximately 1 in 44 children in the U.S. is diagnosed with an autism spectrum disorder (ASD).
 Boys are four times more likely to be diagnosed with autism than girls.

 About the Author

 Florence Bracy has a passion for supporting the “voiceless children”.
-She has been advocating for the last nineteen years for her son Brad who is twenty-seven years old with autism and other families with children who have special needs.
+She has been advocating for the last twenty-two years for her son Brad who is thirty years old with autism and other families with children who have special needs.
 Her unyielding commitment to this cause for all children with “no voice” has led to those being heard.

 Ms. Bracy has led many workshops for parents and professionals on navigating the world of special needs; working with teachers, connecting with community organizations and teaching about the IEP process.
 She has presented at both education and community organizations.
 Nationally, Ms. Bracy has presented to the US Congress House Ways and Means Committee on behalf of business education for youth.

 Ms. Bracy facilitates an autism support group for families and caregivers of people with autism in the Los Angeles area.

 She worked for thirty years in the corporate and nonprofit arenas in marketing, sales, grant writing and program management.

 Her education includes studying at Pacific University in Forest Grove, Oregon, California State University at Los Angeles and UCLA.
 She earned a Bachelor of Arts in Speech Communication and is certified in Public Relations, Special Needs Advocacy and Paralegal Studies.

 Ms. Bracy currently serves as member of the Interagency Coordinating Council on Early Intervention, a California state-wide group which advises on policy for the developmental disabled.
 Also, she is a member of the Autism Community Workgroup, a collaboration with the universities, regional centers and community organizations all dedicated to the research of autism and the underlying disparities of delivering services.